smartcontracts/simple-optimism-node/README.md

 It should returns an empty container list without having any error.
 Otherwise, restart your machine if there are errors.

+### MacOS configure virtual disk limit

+If using Docker Desktop on MacOS you may need to increase the virtual disk limit since the default size will likely not be enough to hold the chaindata for any chains that have been operating for a while.
+This can be done by opening Docker Desktop, going to Settings -> Resources -> Advanced and increasing the disk image size.

 ### Clone the Repository

 ```sh